 What are the treatments or remedies for silent reflux?

 There are certain treatments that can be prescribed by your doctor for reflux, colic or silent reflux.
 However, the condition and symptoms do often tend to deteriorate over time as your baby grows.
 Once your baby is older, their muscles develop further and they will spend more time sitting up which should help to prevent acid from rising up in their throat.

 If formula feeding, sometimes doctors or health visitors can put your baby on a thicker formula which might be easier for your baby to keep down.
 GP's may also prescribe an infant antacid to neutralise the acid in your baby's stomach.

 Putting your baby in the sling

 and gently moving them can help with reflux and encourage them to settle.
 Babies often prefer moving to sitting or lying still.
-Crying tends to make reflux worse and carried babies often cry less because they are close to you and upright.
+Crying tends to make reflux worse and keeping your baby upright will hopefully ensure they cry less because they are close to you.